Bren2010/draft-key-transparency/draft-mcmillion-key-transparency.md

 ## Combined Tree

-Log trees are desirable because they can provide efficient consistency proofs to ensure verifiers that nothing has been removed from a log that was present in a previous version.
+Log trees are desirable because they can provide efficient consistency proofs to assure verifiers that nothing has been removed from a log that was present in a previous version.
 However, log trees can't be efficiently searched without downloading the entire log.
-Prefix trees are extremely efficient to search, and can provide inclusion proofs to convince verifiers that the returned search results are correct.
-However, it's not possible to efficiently prove that a new version of a prefix tree contains the same data as a previous version (with only new keys added).
+Prefix trees are extremely efficient to search and can provide inclusion proofs to convince verifiers that the returned search results are correct.
+However, it's not possible to efficiently prove that a new version of a prefix tree contains the same data as a previous version with only new keys added.

-In the combined tree structure, a log tree maintains a record of updates to key-value pairs while a prefix tree maintains a map from each key to the number of times it's been updated.
+In the combined tree structure based on {{Merkle2}}, a log tree maintains a record of updates to key-value pairs while a prefix tree maintains a map from each key to the number of times it's been updated.
 Importantly, the root value of the prefix tree after applying a given update is then stored in the log tree alongside the record of the update.
 With some caveats, this combined structure supports both efficient consistency proofs and can be efficiently searched.

 # Security Considerations